scijava/scijava-jupyter-kernel/README.md

 When mature enough, `scijava-jupyter-kernel` will be shipped within ImageJ/Fiji and an easy way will be provided to install the kernel specification file to your Python distribution.

+## Development

-In the meantime, if you want to test or contribute to the kernel, you can do the following :
+If you want to test or contribute to the kernel, you can do the following :

 - Clone this repo and compile it.
 - A `scijava-jupyter-kernel-*-SNAPSHOT.jar` package should be created into the `target` folder.